mzazon/awesome-cloud-projects/aws/nosql-database-architectures-dynamodb-global-tables/nosql-database-architectures-dynamodb-global-tables.md

 ## Prerequisites

-1. AWS account with permissions for DynamoDB, IAM, and CloudWatch across multiple regions
+1. AWS account with permissions for DynamoDB, IAM, CloudWatch, and KMS across multiple regions
 2. AWS CLI v2 installed and configured with appropriate credentials
 3. Understanding of NoSQL database concepts and DynamoDB data modeling
 4. Access to at least two AWS regions for global table setup
-5. Estimated cost: $50-200/month depending on read/write capacity and data volume
+5. Estimated cost: $100-300/month depending on read/write capacity and data volume

 > **Note**: Global Tables incur additional costs for cross-region data transfer and replicated write capacity.
 Monitor your usage and optimize capacity settings to control costs.